Ekho-cmd/Maintenance-Tracker-v1.0/README.md

 # Maintenance-Tracker-v1.0
 Original tracker sheet to be used to log equipment maintenance and job details.
-Was initially purposed to fill the gap between no standard parts ordering, and third-party parts and equipment database software.
+Was initially purposed to fill the gap between email parts ordering, and third-party parts and equipment database software.

 *Input Sheet
   The input sheet is to be used to input job details and as equipment parts usage entry.